alpyen/fpga-mediaplayer/README.md

 ## Project

-Refactor

-Change out memory_file.dat generic in testbench to encoded loop file but convert it to a memory image first

-Change spi_flash_model to read binary file instead of the text memory file

 ## HDL

-- Unify Testbench so that the whole board is being tested
-  - delete the testbenches for subcomponents
 - Implement the Audio Driver
   - Control Unit <-> Audio Fifo <-> Audio Driver
   - Control Unit to read out memory contents and feed Fifo